briandconnelly/nicheconstruct/paper/04_discussion.md

 Since these defectors are equally adapted but do not bear the cost of cooperation, they quickly drive cooperators to extinction.
 Because every genotype constructs an environment in which a different genotype is more fit, negative niche construction creates continual adaptive opportunities.
 These opportunities can allow cooperators to resist invasion by defectors, even when defectors are equally adapted ([Figure 4B](#fig4)).
+It is these recurring cycles of invasion and adaptation that underlie the oscillations in cooperator populations that we see in [Figure 3A](#fig3).
 Here we observe another facet of the Hankshaw effect: because populations of cooperators are larger, they are better able to respond to the adaptive opportunities that result from negative niche construction.
+When cooperators are not able to stochastically gain adaptations, defectors invade, and the cycle is broken.

 TODO: diversity results
 TODO: references about diversity